Data Strategy

 What's included

-A visual mapping of business objectives to data and AI capabilities, showing how each initiative contributes to organisational strategy.
+A visual mapping of business objectives to data and AI capabilities, showing how each initiative contributes to organizational strategy.

-A prioritised list of data and AI initiatives with scope, dependencies, resource requirements, cost estimates, and expected business value.
+A prioritized list of data and AI initiatives with scope, dependencies, resource requirements, cost estimates, and expected business value.

 A multi-wave roadmap (typically 18-36 months) with milestones, decision gates, and success metrics for each phase.